Prophylactic Cranial Irradiation (PCI)

 Is PCI right for me?

 Talk with your provider about your diagnosis and whether PCI should be part of your treatment plan.
-Your provider can explain the benefits and risks of preventative treatment.
+Your provider can go over the benefits and risks of preventative treatment.
 Together with your provider, you can decide if PCI is the best choice for your long-term cancer care.